 Munford’s hands are prevalent in his game.
-While he can further refine his usage a bit, his hands are clearly very calculated in pass protection.
-He hones in and counters rush moves with ease and can react quickly to moves that stack on top of one another.
-While they may not always be overly powerful, they are fast.
-Meanwhile, Munford’s hands and feet work well together, and that synergy keeps him balanced.
+While he can further refine his usage, his hands are calculated in pass protection.
+He hones in and counters rush moves, and he can react quickly to moves that stack on top of one another.
+While they may not always be overly powerful, his hands have solid pace.
+Meanwhile, Munford’s hands and feet work well together — that synergy keeps him balanced.

-Going further, the Ohio State OT has strong footwork when encountering pressure.
+Going further, the Ohio State OG has strong footwork when encountering pressure.
 He keeps a wide base and keeps his feet active when awaiting the rush.
 When imbalanced, he can stay upright and recover.
-He doesn’t bend much at the hips, and he possesses some definite flexibility and absorption capacity.
-Munford also plays with good lean and pad level, particularly in pass protection.
+He also flashes decent knee bend and torso flexibility.

 Among other things, Munford has an active help mentality on the interior.
 He keeps his eyes up, stays alert, and triggers when he sees breaching rushers.
 Furthermore, he has the versatility to play tackle and guard — something NFL teams will value.

 While Munford is a relatively refined prospect, he does have room for improvement.
 Further refinement is still a need, and his overall athleticism does raise a few questions.